 We always honor our guests’ quiet and privacy.
 At the same time, we’d be delighted to take a float with you, or show you around our current projects: a new section of planted prairie, creation of a wetland and a goat prairie, and streambank protection and habitat restoration.
 There’s always something happening here, and we especially love knowing that we have helped to nurture interest in the natural world for the kids who visit.

 Our careers spanned trail contracting, tree planting, horticulture, dairy farming and the organic industry.
-As Board Chair of a local watershed group, Valley Stewardship Network, Tom is very involved in citizen science water quality & habitat monitoring as well as land use practices which affect water quality and habitat integrity.
+As board chair of Valley Stewardship Network, a local watershed group, Tom is very involved in citizen science water quality & habitat monitoring as well as land use practices which affect water quality and habitat integrity.

 Check out our new blog, NNR Journal, where we'll keep our visitors - actual, potential and virtual - updated on what goes on here.
 We believe that what one loves is enhanced by the act of sharing and we welcome the opportunity to share with you!